richieganney/react-app-devops-playground/README.md

 1. A build folder is created which packages up our application.
 2. We zip up that folder and send it off to Amazon S3.
 3. When the infrastructure is provisioned, the deployed servers will pull down that build zip file and unzip it.
-4. The build package is ultimately served on port 80 (http://), which allows the public to visit and use the website
+4. The build package is ultimately served on port 80 (http://), which allows the public to visit and use the website.

 #### Our infrastructure
 - **load balancer**: this will distribute traffic across our servers depending on the health and utilisation of those servers.
 If one is in poor health, it will redirect traffic to a healthy one.